 “We all have disabilities.
 What’s yours?”
 This is one of the most profound and truthful quotes from the amazing Out of My Mind novel by Sharon M. Draper.
 I loved this book so much.
 It made me cry with joy and also broke my heart with how cruel humans can be.
 I also loved how the author brought it to a close in an unexpected way.
 I think your students will love it just as much and also make them take the time to think about how they are treating one another, especially those that may be different from them.
 This is a great book to use in the classroom and I can’t recommend it enough!

 As Melody is “let out of her mind” with the help of an electric wheelchair, technology, and school aides, she shows everyone just how much has been trapped there for all these years.
-It is an inspiring story while staying true to the realities of just how cruel fifth-graders (and older ignorant people) can be when faced with someone they don’t have experience with or understanding for.
+It is an inspiring story that stays true to the realities of just how cruel fifth-graders (and ignorant adults) can be when dealing with someone they don’t have an understanding of or experience dealing with.

 I offer a complete novel study to accompany Out of My Mind for use in the classroom or homeschool.
 The unit includes both a printable format and a Google Drive™ format for use in a paperless classroom or with Google Classroom. it is a great book to use in your classroom or homeschool for a whole class novel study, small book groups, or individual book studies.